 Our now Holy-Spirit led, good-conscience barometer will tell us when we need to do this and then confess our sins, ask for God’s help, humble ourselves before Him, and let the Holy Spirit then work His life and sinless-character through us.

-As Christ returns to collect His people for a new heaven and earth, He’s preparing us individually for this, and to enable us to navigate through end-time tribulations and live holy before God, ready for His Second Coming.
+As Christ returns to collect His people for a new heaven and earth, He’s preparing us individually for this and enabling us to navigate through end-time tribulations and live holy before God, ready for His Second Coming.

 The Traffic Lights to Heaven

-Hopefully this traffic light analogy helps you to begin to understand the belief of what is happening in heaven ready for when believers arrive, and the judgement before God that all Christians will receive in whatever form.
+Hopefully, this traffic light analogy helps you to begin to understand the belief of what is happening in heaven ready for when believers arrive and the judgment before God that all Christians will receive in whatever form.

-Even though this ‘investigative’ judgement within the Seventh Day Adventist church can come across as legalistic with a very specific start-time and location within heaven, I actually discovered that this makes more sense when you look further into.
+Even though this ‘investigative’ judgment within the Seventh-day Adventist church can come across as legalistic with a very specific start-time and location within heaven, I actually discovered that this makes more sense when you look further into it.

-Even though this is something that isn’t black and white in scripture, I have not found anything that says it is not true, and in actual fact the best explanation of heavenly judgement that I’ve ever come across.
+Even though this isn’t black and white in scripture, I have not found anything that says it is not true, and in fact, the best explanation of heavenly judgment that I’ve ever come across.